Muller-bit/Web3_Wallet_Security/notes/04_metamask_key_security.md

 The security of your Seed Phrase and Private Keys cannot be overstated.
 Treat this information with the utmost seriousness, adhering to these non-negotiable principles:

 1. Absolute Secrecy: Your Seed Phrase and Private Keys must be kept entirely secret, at all times, from everyone.

+2. Never Share: Do not, under any circumstances, reveal your Seed Phrase or Private Keys to anyone.
+Sharing them is functionally identical to giving someone the keys to your physical vault or the combination to your safe.
+Anyone who possesses these can access and control your funds.